Teal in a Crisis – Myths vs. Practice

 The topics of both agility and Turquoise operations in organizations have been very popular for several years.
 Both themes are exploited to such an extent that they are slowly being perceived as successive “buzzwords” – empty phrases.
 I recently read that an organization is “really agile” if it is able to adapt to the situation (with full agreement) and to stick to one style of leadership, while a strictly “soft” approach to management, especially in times of crisis, is not agile (here my doubts arose).
 I learned that, if we take into account the factors that determine the actions of a leader during a crisis, namely the need to both make and implement decisions in an extremely short time and with very high stakes, such as the survival of the company or the health of employees – the right choice is to use “harder” tactics.

-In my opinion, such an attempt to differentiate the world (and thus also the actions of leaders and their preferred leadership styles) by splitting every organization in two – comparing sparse and unfocused democratic processes with supposedly very efficient authoritarian models that produce professional results – results from a still incomplete understanding of what Turquoise actually is.
-Prof. Paweł Korzyński, Head of the Department of Human Resource Management at Kozminski University argues:
+In my opinion, such an attempt to differentiate the world (and thus also the actions of leaders and their preferred leadership styles) by splitting every organization in two – comparing sparse and unfocused democratic processes with supposedly very efficient authoritarian models that produce professional outcomes – results from a still incomplete understanding of what Turquoise actually is.

 However, in my opinion, Teal is not an idealistic concept, it does not assume chaos, it does not promote the abandonment of goals, it does not assume a lack of effectiveness and speed… it is a responsible social contract, beneficial for all parties, and implemented with both commitment and passion.